MchBr02/sensor-data-analyzer/README.md

 deno task start
 ```

-Than open in your browser:
+Then open in your browser:

 ```
 http://localhost:8000/data/chart
 ```